rundeck/rundeck/docs/en/administration/10-authorization.md

 Table: Project scope specific resource actions

-Note: see [Node resource properties](#node-resource-properties) for more node resource properties for authorization.
+*Note*: see [Node resource properties](#node-resource-properties) for more node resource properties for authorization.

-Note: `runAs` and `killAs` actions only apply to certain API endpoints, and allow running jobs or adhoc executions or killing executions to be performed with a different username attached as the author of the action.
+*Note*: `runAs` and `killAs` actions only apply to certain API endpoints, and allow running jobs or adhoc executions or killing executions to be performed with a different username attached as the author of the action.
 See [Rundeck API - Running a Job](../api/index.html#running-a-job).

+*Note*:
+Job deletion requires allowing the 'delete' action both at the generic type and specific resource levels.

-Recall that defining rules for a resource type is done in this way:
+Recall that defining rules for a generic resource type is done in this way:

 ~~~~~~~~ {.yaml}
 for: